cweiske/phorkie/README.rst

   $ pear channel-discover pear.michelf.ca
   $ pear install michelf/Markdown

 Note that this version of GeSHi is a bit outdated, but it's the fastest way to install it.
+If you install it manually be sure to update the path in ``data/config.default.php``.

 ======
 Search
 ======

-phorkie makes use of an Elasticsearch__ installation if you have one.
+phorkie makes use of an Elasticsearch__ installation, if you have one.

 It is used to provide search capabilities and the list of recent pastes.